Aktariel/awesometome-gitbook/README.md

-# SuperTome
+# Tome of Awesome

 This book is a collection of Tome stuff.

 There's more Tome stuff at this point than can possibly go into a single book.
-Literally, Tome as a whole has even become self-contradictory in some places because different authors have each made their own versions of how things should be.
-I've done my best to pick the variants that go the best together, but ultimately this is all just my own personal assessment of how things should go together.
+Literally, "The Tome Universe" as a whole has even become self-contradictory in some places because different authors have each made their own versions of how things should be.
+This is a best effort attempt to patch everything together, but of course nobody's perfect.

 ## What Is Tome?